How ObamaCare Taxes Affect You: New Taxes, Hikes, Breaks, Credits, and Other Changes

 Starting in 2018, the new health care was set to impose a 40% excise tax on the portion of most employer-sponsored health coverage (excluding dental and vision) that exceeded $10,200 a year and $27,500 for families.
 The tax has been dubbed a “Cadillac” tax because it hits only high-end “gold,” “platinum,” and high-end health care plans not purchased on the exchange.
 The tax was set to raise over $150 billion over the next 10 years.
 However, this tax was never implemented.

 Going through the new ObamaCare taxes line by line is, in itself, taxing.
 The outcome is that, while higher-earners paid tax rates closer to what they did in the Clinton years, the majority of Americans found themselves paying less for better healthcare.
 In addition to cutting out billions in wasteful spending, ObamaCare paid for most of its regulations by the above taxes and reforms to both Medicare and health care as a whole.

 ObamaCare Taxes Moving Forward

 We hope this helps you to understand the new ObamaCare taxes and how they work.
 Many of ObamaCare’s taxes were not designed to be fully implemented until 2022 but were in full effect as of January 1st, 2014.
 ObamaCare helps all Americans get access to high-quality, affordable healthcare as well as new benefits, rights, and protections.
-Make sure to look out for ObamaCare tax breaks, credits, subsidies, and breaks on up front costs moving forward into 2017.
+Make sure to look out for ObamaCare tax breaks, credits, subsidies, and breaks on upfront costs moving forward into each year, there have been and likely will be changes each year beyond the expected changes like changes to the federal poverty level.
 We will update our full ObamaCare tax list as we learn more.